kappakant/SLIM/README.md

 # Notes
 Column ["merged_info"] used for in some files, this column contained purely article text.
 Replace with column name containing article text for other datasets.

+Please refer to the DOCEMB and Capsnet github pages for their respective requirements.

 ## Citation

 If you use this work, please cite: